 Why You Need One and How to Create One

-Okay friends, time to customize your blog’s Gravatar, a terrific FREE tool to use to increase traffic to your blog!
+Okay friends, here is a Gravatar Tutorial for Bloggers.
+It’s time to customize your blog’s Gravatar, a terrific FREE tool to use to increase traffic to your blog!
 Did you read FREE?
 That’s a good thing, right?

 Convinced you need a gravatar?
 Then let’s get to it!